spectrocloud/librarium/packages/docs/content/14-troubleshooting/00-palette-namespaces-podes.md

 # Palette Tenant Cluster NameSpaces with Pods

-The namespace to pod mapping for Palette Tenant Cluster.
+The following table gives the namespace to pod mapping for Palette Tenant Cluster.

 |PALETTE NAMESPACES | PODS  |
 |------|-------|